vvaezian/Popularity-Ranking-of-Programming-Languages/README.md

-(tags like '%java%' and tags not like '%javascript%')  -- java but not javascript or (tags like '%javascript%' and tags like '%java[^s]%')  -- java and javascript or tags like '%spring%'
+(tags like '%java%' and tags not like '%javascript%')  -- java but not javascript or (tags like '%javascript%' and tags like '%java[^s]%')  -- java and javascript or tags like '%spring%' or tags like '%jsf%' or tags like '%gwt%' or tags like '%vaadin%' or tags like '%struts%' or tags like '%hibernate%' or tags like '%dropwizard%' or tags like '%jenkins%'
 ```

 ### Javascript